-New York Construction Accidents Attorneys Representing Injured Workers in Construction Accidents
+New York Construction Accidents Attorneys Representing Injured Workers

 The construction industry is one of America’s largest business sectors, employing approximately 6.3 million people across the country on residential, commercial, heavy and civil engineering projects.
 In New York City alone, public and private institutions initiated $2.9 billion in construction projects during the first half of 2015, up from $796 million through June of 2014, an increase of 269 percent, according to a New York Building Congress analysis of construction data from Dodge Data & Analytics.
 Construction work requires the skills of architects, engineers, bricklayers, electricians and carpenters, as well as general operations managers and administrative staff.